 - The inner chamber of the tooth will be shaped and water will be used to wash away any remaining pulp.

 - An antimicrobial solution will be applied to kill any remaining bacteria and reduce the risk of further infection.

-- Once the chamber is thoroughly cleaned and dried, the endodontist will fill it with a rubber-like material, and closing the opening in your tooth with a temporary filling.
+- Once the chamber is thoroughly cleaned and dried, the provider will fill it with a rubber-like material, and close the opening in your tooth with a temporary filling.